-We read the term perfect used in the first verse in the book of Job:
+The word perfect is used in the first verse in the book of Job:

 Use in the Bible

-The Hebrew term tam is equivalent to the Greek teleios, which is often translated perfect in the NT but which is better translated “full grown” or “mature” (1 Cor.
-14:20, where teleioi is translated “men” in contrast with “children”).
+The Hebrew term tam is equivalent to the Greek teleios, which is often translated perfect in the New Testament but which is better translated “full grown” or “mature.”
+An example to that is what Paul wrote to the Corinthians, “Brethren, be not children in understanding: howbeit in malice be ye children, but in understanding be men” (1 Corinthians 14:20 KJV).
+In this verse, mature (teleioi) is translated “men” in contrast with “children”).

 The Hebrew word tōm, translated in Job 1:1 as perfect, has a number of different usages.
 The word, or one of its derivatives, is used in Genesis 17:1 where God told Abraham to “be perfect.”
-And all Israel was instructed to “be perfect” in verses such as Deuteronomy 18:13, 2 Samuel 22:33, and Psalm 101:2,6.
+And all Israel was instructed to “be perfect” in verses such as:

 Similar to the definition shared, the Hebrew word in Job 1:1 was used to describe a person who was attempting to follow God’s commandments to the best of his ability.
 Job was straight, just and right in his loyalty and devotion to God.
-Job was placed on himself a test that would prove to be a public testimony, both to us and the universe.
-He set an example to trust in the Lord, despite circumstances.
+Job was placed in a test that would prove to be a public testimony, both to us and the universe.
+He set an example of full trust in the Lord, despite of his very hard circumstances.

 In His service,